 Carotid stenting is a complex technique requiring advanced surgical skills.
 It is important for these cases to be handled by a fellowship trained vascular surgeon.
 This represents the completion of advanced training in surgical procedures related to blood vessels.

-Dr. Jenna Kazil is an admirable vascular surgeon in Bradenton, FL who handles cases at the Florida Surgical Clinic.
-Dr. Kazil is a distinguished Bradenton vascular surgeon with a long history of successful cases involving carotid artery stenting.
+Dr. Jenna Kazil is an admirable vascular surgeon and general surgeon in Bradenton, FL who sees patients at the Florida Surgical Clinic and local area hospitals.
+Dr. Kazil is a distinguished double board-certified Bradenton vascular surgeon with a long history of successful cases involving carotid artery stenting.
 Anyone looking for an exceptional vascular surgeon in Bradenton should contact Dr. Kazil to handle all vascular and surgical needs.